The Plaza Cafe

 61 Hill St. Southampton, NY 631-283-9323

-Douglas Gulija overhauled his stellar restaurant last season.
+Douglas Gulija overhauled his stellar restaurant in 2011, 14 years after it first made a splash in Southampton.
 It's recharged, ready and the best fish house on Long Island.
 Gulija's top dishes include a lobster-and-shrimp shepherd's pie, swordfish "chop," soy-acacia honey marinated black cod.Hours: In season, dinner every day.
-Ambience: Very Good Service: Excellent Reservations: Recommended Notable dishes: Shepherd's pie, swordfish chop, monkfish osso buco.
+Ambience: Very Good Service: Excellent Reservations: Recommended Notable dishes: Shrimp-lobster sepherd's pie, grilled "swordfish chop"

 There are favorites, there are classics, there are local hangouts.
 And, after all the fins and shells, all the steaming and broiling, frying and searing, there's